EleonoraGalieva/node-weather-application/README.md

 # node-weather-application
-This is a simple node js weather application.\n
+This is a simple node js weather application.
 link: https://galieva-weather-application.herokuapp.com/